Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • granulation.

-Most processing plants operate in two phases:
+Most processing plants operate in two stages:

 For recycling plastic bags the following equipment is involved: